QuentinRapilly/inria_hippocampus/code/tools.md

 ### How to use ASHS ?

 Two methods exists :
-* 1) An easy one : using ITK-SNAP and cloud computing.
+* 1) An easy one : using ITK-SNAP GUI and cloud computing.
-* 2) A more developped one : downloading ASHS codes and running it on your own device.
+* 2) A more developped one : using ITK-SNAP in command line and calling cloud computing service.

 #### Easy method : ITK-SNAP Cloud and GUI